DarshanN1/minecraftly/README.md

   We currently support the latest version of Minecraft.
 The version is always up to date.

 #Why Open Source?
-  I'm Viet, a simple guy with passion for cloud computing, the web, technologies, and Minecraft just like you.
+  I'm [Viet](https://twitter.com/vietdoge), a simple guy with love for cloud computing, the web, technologies, and Minecraft just like you.
 Ever since I first run a Minecraft server in 2012, I've always been looking for a way to scale Minecraft with high availability and fault tolerant.
-It took me years to think and build the first prototype.
+It took me years to think and build the first prototype after seeing that not many people in the community have a high availability mindset.
 I can't do it alone and need your contribution to make it better.

+  I dedicated myself to cloud computing and passed my AWS Solutions Architect Certification exam in 2015.
+It helped construct my knowledge to build a simplier open source project that anyone can test, build, host their own network.

 #Download
   You can download the already compiled version of Minecraftly at [https://ci.m.ly](https://ci.m.ly)